sojoonsup/morigoround/README.md

 ## Under the Hood - How it works ##

-Mori the Traveler is mainly programmed with <a href="https://nodejs.org">Node.js</a>, <a href="https://threejs.org/">Three.js</a> &amp; <a href="https://www.blender.org/">Blender</a>, <a href="http://phantomjs.org/">Phantom.js</a> &amp; <a href="https://github.com/brenden/node-webshot">Node Webshot</a>, <a href="https://www.mongodb.com/">MongoDB</a>, Google map API, and Twitter API.
+Mori the Traveler is mainly programmed with <a href="https://nodejs.org">NodeJS</a>, <a href="https://threejs.org/">ThreeJS</a> &amp; <a href="https://www.blender.org/">Blender</a>, <a href="http://phantomjs.org/">PhantomJS</a> &amp; <a href="https://github.com/brenden/node-webshot">Node Webshot</a>, <a href="https://www.mongodb.com/">MongoDB</a>, Google map API, and Twitter API.
 All the locations that direct Mori to determine its destination for each trips are stored in the server as a list.
 The backend server constantly calculates detailed routes for Mori, moves and updates its location every second, and saves the latest geolocation data in the database.
 When the viewers access the website, the client side application (front-end), requests Mori’s latest location from the server every few seconds.
 Then the website renders panoramic 360 degree views of the location via Google Map Street View as a background.
-On top of the street view, 3D model of Mori designed with Blender is rendered and animated through WebGL <a href="https://github.com/mrdoob/three.js/blob/dev/examples/webgl_animation_skinning_morph.html">(example)</a>.
+On top of the street view, 3D model of Mori designed with Blender is rendered and animated through ThreeJS <a href="https://github.com/mrdoob/three.js/blob/dev/examples/webgl_animation_skinning_morph.html">(example)</a>.
-When Mori reaches its destination of each trips, the backend server renders the website in a virtual web browser with Phantom.js and captures a screenshot of Mori as a png format in the cloud.
+When Mori reaches its destination of each trips, the backend server renders the website in a virtual web browser with PhantomJS and captures a screenshot of it as a png format in the cloud.
 It then automatically uploads the ‘selfie’ to its Twitter with words that pair with its location.

 ## What Next? ##